ajan-12/AoEUtils/readme.md

 8) System that sets your rank to member and prevents your account from being accessed by cracked users if you join with a premium client for the first time which can be reset to the normal password system by registering

-9) Announcements that draw from specific pools for specific types of player distinguished by playtime and whether they're guests or members
+9) Announcements that draw from specific pools for specific types of player distinguished by permissions

 10) A system that replicates the function of my generic npcs system which i'll explain in further detail once that needs to happen

-11) A gui for displaying recipes for the custom items (Consider using [DeluxeMenus](https://www.spigotmc.org/resources/deluxemenus.11734/))
+11) A feature that reloads/resends the nearby chunks to a player to remove ghost blocks

 12) Making the wands work